usatlas/AFdocs/WorkingNotes.md

 ## Update the tier3docs repo outside of the repo tree!!!
 In the above we checked out the tier3docs.
 Please please don't try to edit anything there and expect to be able to git push to tier3docs.
-This is because the we used
+This is because when setting up this repo, we used
 ```
 git submodule add https://github.com/usatlas/tier3docs
 ```
 Note the https://...
 URL.
-Once git enforced two-factor authentication, git push the this https URL with username and password may not work.
+Once git enforced two-factor authentication, git push to this https URL with username and password may not work.